brannondorsey/apibuilder/README.md

-Easily transform MySQL tables into web accessible json with this mini library for PHP.
+Easily transform MySQL tables into web accessible json APIs with this mini library for PHP.